 - Systemic upset.

-- 2 episodes in 6 months and the patient has not seen their GP for 1 year.
+- Two episodes in six months and the patient has not seen a healthcare professional about this for over one year.

-- The patient/partner has had a previous STD.
+- The patient/partner has had a previous sexually transmitted infection.

-- Previous adverse reaction to antifungal treatments, or they are ineffective.
+- Previous adverse reaction to antifungal treatments, or they have been ineffective.

-- There is no evidence supporting oral or vaginal lactobacillus for the prevention of vulvovaginal candidiasis.
+- There is no evidence supporting oral or vaginal lactobacillus for the prevention and treatment of vaginal and vulval candidiasis.
+However, there is no evidence that they cause harm.

 Complications and prognosis